briansworth/briansworth.github.io/_posts/2017-4-23-Powershell-Read-Password.md

 ---
 layout: post
 title: Using Passwords in PowerShell
+description: Ways to work with secure strings and credentials in PowerShell
 ---

 I have found that working with passwords and credentials can be intimidating.